canonical/maas/docs/juju-quick-start.rst

 One hard and fast rule is that you'll need to use a different API key for each Juju *environment* you set up within a single MAAS cluster.

-You'll also need to add an SSH key to MAAS so that you, and Juju, can SSH into freshly provisioned machines.
+There is no need to explicitly add an SSH key to MAAS when using Juju;
+it will automatically put your public key on any hosts that it starts up.

+**Note**: You do not need to use the MAAS web UI or API to allocate a node to yourself, Juju will do this for you.

 Getting a key